Building Christians Up From The Foundation & Unto Perfection

 3 If the foundations be destroyed, what can the righteous do?

-Without the foundation of scriptures, we are helpless.
-This is why the subject is such a hot button issue.
+Without the foundation of the scriptures, we are helpless.
+This is why the topic is such a sensitive issue.

-But this is also why we must examine our Bible very closely.
-If it is vital to us then we should know where it came from and how solid it is.
-That is why the next few lessons may be a bit long and it may be hard to take in…but knowing these next few subjects are vital.
+But it is also why we must examine our Bible very closely.
+If it is so vital to us, then we should know where it came from and how solid it truly is.
+That is why the upcoming lessons may be a bit lengthy and sometimes challenging to digest, but understanding these topics is essential.

-I promise you that this information is of very real importance for Christians to not only read, but know so that they can be sure that the witness they have in the Bible is true.
-Which is one of the reasons Luke tells us He wrote his part of the Gospels.
+I assure you that this information is of genuine importance for Christians—not just to read, but to know—so they can be confident that the witness they have in the Bible is true.
+This is one of the reasons Luke tells us he wrote his portion of the Gospels.

-And before we move on, I also must stress that just because one version of the Bible may contain something that would disqualify it there is no reason to believe ALL of it is a lie.
+Before we move on, I also want to emphasize that, just because one version of the Bible may contain something that isn’t accurate, it doesn’t mean all of it is untrustworthy.
 As the saying goes, “Don’t throw the baby out with the bathwater!”
-So yes, even some good can come from a false witness if they speak at least a small amount of truth.
+Even a witness with some errors may still convey useful truth if they speak a small amount of it.
+Just “eat around” the bad parts.

 So let’s test our Bible.
-The next few lessons will help us to do that.
+The next few lessons will help us do just that.

 ****Please note that none of this information is meant to claim using other versions of the Bible is wrong.
 What we present here is simply information which gives you an idea of how to handle situations where different versions may say different things and you need to know which one is the authority.
 Since all versions of the Bible do contain most of the same information they therefore must also contain the word of God.